 VIVALDI: Mandolin Concerto in C major, RV 425

 BACH: The Art of the Fugue, BWV 1080 (excerpts)

-VIVALDI: Lute Concerto in D major, RV 93 (arr. by Avi Avital)
+VIVALDI: Concerto for Lute and Two Violins in D major, RV 93 (arr. by Avi Avital)

 Les Violons du Roy takes its name from the celebrated court orchestra of the French kings.
 It was founded in 1984 by Bernard Labadie, now styled founding conductor, and continues under music director Jonathan Cohen to explore the nearly boundless repertoire of music for chamber orchestra.
 Its performances match as closely as possible to the period of each work’s composition, as its minimum fifteen-member complement plays modern instruments, albeit with period bows for Baroque and Classical music, and its interpretations are deeply informed by the latest research on seventeenth- and eighteenth-century performance practice.